dgp1130/HydroActive/README.md

-# Hydrator
+# HydroActive

-Hydrator is a (likely soon-to-be renamed) experimental component library for hydrating web components and adding interactivity to pre-rendered HTML.
+HydroActive is a experimental component library for hydrating web components and adding interactivity to pre-rendered HTML.

 ## Premise